Kwantlen Polytechnic University: Program transferability

-KPU offers many transferable courses to other educational institutions, which often lead to direct transfers into second-year or third-year studies at other post secondary institutions.
+KPU offers many transferable courses to other educational institutions, often leading to direct transfers into second-year or third-year studies at other post-secondary institutions.
 To aid in this, KPU is a part of the BC Transfer Guide Website, an online resource for planning and understanding transfer in the BC post-secondary education system.

 New program development

-KPU now offers a BSc Physics for Modern Technology, based out of the Richmond campus.
-In February 2023, the university started offering metal fabrication as a 23 week foundation program.
+KPU now offers a BSc in Physics for Modern Technology based on the Richmond campus.
+In February 2023, the university started offering metal fabrication as a 23-week foundation program.

 In 2020, the university launched a new graduate certificate in sustainable food systems and security.

 In September 2018, KPU launched a new Mechatronics and Advanced Manufacturing Technology Diploma program, along with two graduate diplomas in green business management and sustainability, and global business management.

 Student life

 Athletics

-KPU was previously a member of the Pacific Western Athletic Association (or PacWest) which is affiliated with the Canadian Collegiate Athletic Association.
+KPU was previously a member of the Pacific Western Athletic Association (or PacWest) affiliated with the Canadian Collegiate Athletic Association.
 The university had six varsity teams competing in four sports (Men's & Women's Soccer, Men's & Women's Basketball, Badminton, and Golf).

 The athletic teams, known as the Kwantlen Eagles, were supported by "Kwinten" - the university's mascot.

 KPU Athletics had notable results in the following sports: